 Desmadres of Invention

-Well, one thing at a time.
-Now that the album has been completed and released, the plan is to put together a band, play “Joy in Jail” and other tunes live, and go from there.
+Now that the album has been released, the plan is to put together a band, play “Joy in Jail” and other tunes live, and go from there.
 Hopefully, this will lead to collaborations and more writing and arranging.

 I am forming a quartet or quintet, depending on the skills of whoever rises to the occasion.
 Drums/Percussion, Bass, Guitar, and Keyboards.
 Plus, a guitarist who can also play keyboards or vice versa.
 A guitar with a MIDI pickup would be ideal.
 Taurus pedals, a Stick, anyone?
 No sight-reading is required.
 However, the ability to read charts and some music notation will be required.